Killer Queen (video game): Gameplay

-Killer Queen is played by two teams of five players each, across two linked cabinets (a blue cabinet for Blue team, and a gold cabinet for Gold team).
+Killer Queen is played by two teams of up to five players each, across two linked cabinets (a blue cabinet for Blue team, and a gold cabinet for Gold team).
 The game is a 2D platformer, with a shared arena which fits entirely on each cabinet's screen.
-The game has multiple possible arenas that can be selected each match, but all arenas have a base for each team, berries, gates, a snail, and a basket for each team.
+There are a variety of different arenas, but all arenas have berries, gates, a snail, and a base and basket for each team.
 Four players on each team initially play as Workers, while one player is the Queen.
 Both Workers and the Queen will respawn shortly after dying.

 Teams can win by fulfilling one of three victory conditions: